-This holiday is often overlooked by those who do not speak Greek or those who do not speak Geek… but for the science major, this is a special celebration.
-Though it is an irregular constant number, regularly and annually on March 14, or 3/14, or 3.14 — we have the first three digits of “Pi.”
+This holiday is often overlooked by those who do not speak Greek, or those who do not speak Geek… but for the science major, this is a special celebration.
+Each year, on March 14, or 3/14, or 3.14 — we have the first three digits of “Pi.”
 If one wanted to be precise, and why not, it would be at 15:92 o’clock, or 4:32 pm… and 65.35 seconds, or slightly after 4:33 pm.
 You get the idea.

 Pi Day is gaining traction with purveyors of the circular food.

-In my neighborhood, there is a shop called 3.14 Sweet and Savory Pi Bar.
-They serve, ironically, sweet and savory pies.
+- In my neighborhood, there is a shop called 3.14 Sweet and Savory Pi Bar.
 They celebrate Pi Day as if it were their day.

 …played at 157 beats per minute, no less (or half of 314).
 As it turns out, however, Blake wasn’t the first to come up with the idea — composer Lars Erickson wrote his own “Pi Symphony” a few years back, and has now sparked a bit of a copyright spat on YouTube over who actually owns the rights to Pi in musical form.